TChapman500/16-Bit-CPU/CH016M01 Instruction Set.md

 # Instruction Set
 The following table describes the format of the instruction byte.
 Some instructions have an immediate byte following the instruction byte.
 Any instruction not implemented will be interpreted as a `NOP` instruction.
+Instructions that are only part of the extended instruction set are marked with "(Extended Instruction)" in the instruction's description.

 | 15  |     |     |     |     |     |     |  8  |  7  |     |     |  4  |  3  |     |     |  0  |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |